-Recurrence is the term used to describe breast cancer that has returned following treatment (this does not include a new primary breast cancer).
+Recurrence is the term used to describe breast cancer that has returned after treatment (this does not include a new primary breast cancer).

-This is when the breast cancer has come back and has spread beyond the breast and lymph nodes under the arm into the tissues and lymph nodes around the chest, neck and under the breastbone.
-How regional recurrence is treated will depend on what treatments you had previously, but could include surgery, radiotherapy and drug treatments.
+This is when the breast cancer has come back and spread to the tissues and lymph nodes around the chest, neck and under the breastbone.
+Treatment for regional recurrence will depend on what treatment you previously had, but could include surgery, radiotherapy and drug treatments.

-When you have a local or regional recurrence of breast cancer, your doctors may recommend that you have tests to see if cancer is in any other parts of your body before starting treatment.
-These may include blood tests, a bone scan, a chest x-ray, CT scan, MRI scan or a PET scan.
-These tests do not necessarily mean that they think your cancer has spread.
-But your doctors will want to check to make sure you’re being offered the most appropriate treatment.
+When you have a local or regional recurrence of breast cancer, your doctors may recommend that you have tests to see if there is cancer in any other parts of your body before starting treatment.
+This doesn’t necessarily mean that they think your cancer has spread, but your doctors will want to check to make sure you’re being offered the most appropriate treatment.

-Your treatment options will be dependent on a number of factors:
+Your treatment options will depend on a number of factors:

 - the grade of the cancer